ClarityCafe/Clara/README.md

 # owo-whats-this [![Build Status](https://travis-ci.org/owo-dev-team/owo-whats-this.svg?branch=master)](https://travis-ci.org/owo-dev-team/owo-whats-this)
-A really experimental (and borked) Discord.js bot written in ECMAScript 6
+A really experimental (and borked) Discord.JS bot written in ECMAScript 6

-# Building and Running
+# Running

-This Script has been proven to work on Node v6 and above We cannot assure complete functionality on Node v4 and below.
+In order to run this bot, you will need one of the most recent versions of Node.JS.
+Anything that is 6.x.x or above should work, but it's best to make sure that your Node version is the latest stable version.

-NOTE: you need a installation of Node.js from the *NVM Repository*, this is possible by installing [nvm](http://nvm.sh) and make the following Node Environments your default (you can only set one).
+NOTE: Any version of Node.JS that is below 6.x.x **WILL NOT WORK** due to this bot relying on things that are present in ES6.

-Linux users require this since the official packages in some distros like Ubuntu only has 4.x.x.
+If you are running this on Linux, you may need to install [Node Version Manager](http://nvm.sh) in order to get the latest version, as the official packages in some distros like Ubuntu and Debian only have a version of 4.x.x.

 # Contributing

 Check out CONTRIBUTING.md for guidelines.

-#Licensing
+# Licensing

-The underlying source code is licensed under MIT.
+The underlying source code is licensed under the [MIT License](https://en.wikipedia.org/wiki/MIT_License).

-Copyright (c) 2016 Capuccino , Ovyerus and the repository contributors.
+Copyright &copy; 2016 Capuccino, Ovyerus and the repository contributors.

-see LICENSE.
+See [LICENSE](LICENSE) for full license.